catamphetamine/react-responsive-ui/README.md

 require('./src/styles/react-responsive-ui-variables.css')
 ```

 Native CSS variables work in all modern browsers, but older ones like Internet Explorer [wont't support them](https://caniuse.com/#search=var).
 For compatibility with such older browsers one can use a CSS transformer like [PostCSS](http://postcss.org/) with a "CSS custom properties" plugin like [`postcss-css-variables`](https://github.com/MadLittleMods/postcss-css-variables).
-Check that it actually replaces `var()`s with the actual values in the output CSS ([a working example](https://github.com/catamphetamine/webpack-react-redux-server-side-render-example/blob/master/src/styles/react-responsive-ui.scss)).
+Check that it actually replaces `var()`s with the actual values in the output CSS.

 An example for Webpack and SCSS: